Shadi5602/my_website/README.md

 Before beginning , it is important to note:
 *in order to access the application, both the REST API (src1) and the front-end application (src2) flask apps must be running.*

-1. Begin by creating a virtual enviornment, installing requirements.txt (pip install -r requirements.txt), and running (pip install -e .)
+1. ABegin by creating a virtual enviornment, installing requirements.txt (pip install -r requirements.txt), and running (pip install -e .)

 2. Open *two* terminal windows.
 One will be used for running the rest api and one for the front-end application.